Survival Guide

 Dangers ahead

 Just next to the festival area is the river „Inn“.
 During the day you can go down to the riverbed and stay on the beach or take a dip.
-Please be aware that the water level in this river can rise fast and without warning.
+Please be aware that the water level in this river can rise quickly and without warning.
 That’s why camping and access during the night is forbidden!

 A word about authorities